NeuroXiq/RobiniaDocs/README.md

 ### [www.robiniadocs.com](https://www.robiniadocs.com)

 You have a .NET Core project and do not have any online API explorer? - Robinia was created exactly for this case.
-RobiniaDocfx is a simple documentation hosting platform for .NET Core projects.
+RobiniaDocs is a simple documentation hosting platform for .NET Core projects.

-If You want to host Your API browser or want a temporary online documentation (until You create own) try RobiniaDocs!
+If You want to host API browser or a temporary online documentation try RobiniaDocs!

 Adventages of using Robinia:
 - Robinia generates [sitemap.xml](https://www.robiniadocs.com/sitemap.xml) to facilitate web crawlers index Your project more easily